CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isBaseOf( baseURI:string,  uri:string ):boolean
 ```

-Return true if the first URI is parent of the second URI provided
+Return true if the first URI is parent of the second URI provided.

 *Parameters*